Anri Alimont

 All good things come to an end, and so did the era of the Golden Roses - not swiftly, not brutally, but gently: many of them had grown too old to maintain a proper fighting shape, and most of them were intelligent enough to put down their sword before they were killed by someone younger and faster than themselves.On the other hand, Anri, then 26, was at her prime around this time: with years of experience under her belt and her entire life spent as a sellsword so far, she could not fathom retirement for herself - not so soon, at least, and perhaps never.
 No: to put down her sword would be a waste of her carefully-honed talent.And so, Anri became a lone mercenary selling her services to the highest bidder.
 Though most of her contracts had her fighting alongside the Eorzean Alliance, Anri was careful to avoid fighting alongside the temple knights: despite her official pardon following Thordan's death, her grudge never quite went away.

-Roaming Huntress
+Roaming Adventurer

 Several years later, with the fall of the Garlean Empire, Anri is out of wars to fight in.
-Gone are the days of high-risk, high-reward contracts; most of her work these days involves guarding merchant caravans, accompanying nobles to social events as a personal guard, and protecting scholars on expeditions.While many would consider such easy work to be a blessing, Anri does not: whether it's pride or habit, it feels like a waste of her talent to the woman who spent almost two and a half decades of her life with a sword in her hand.
-And so, through morally and legally gray connections, Anri has found a new line of work.Following in the footsteps of her family, Anri has become a skilled bounty hunter, putting dangerous beasts, voidsent and nightkin to the sword - and the occasional criminal, too.
-Whether this is just another stop-gap for the last Alimont remains to be seen, but for now, it offers her nostalgic comfort and a sense of purpose.
+Gone are the days of high-risk, high-reward jobs; all that's left are contracts for guarding merchant caravans, protecting scholars on expeditions, hunting the occasional voidsent or wild beast, and mentoring adventurers.While many would consider such work to be rewarding, Anri does not: whether it's pride or habit, it feels like a waste of her talent to the woman who spent almost two and a half decades of her life with a sword in her hand.
+Her family name used to mean so much more; her bloodline demands more.And so, the search for a new cause continues...

 Hooks

-Anri is a sellsword: a soldier fighting not for ideals, but for the highest bidder.
-Though her days of infantry warfare are over, her abundance of experience makes her an ideal guard for caravans and expeditions, a cunning personal advisor for nobility and military personnel alike, and a top-notch personal guard for wealthy and influential figures.
+Anri is a former sellsword: a soldier fighting not for ideals, but for the highest bidder.
+Though her days of infantry warfare are over, her experience makes her an ideal guard for caravans and expeditions, a cunning personal advisor for nobility and military personnel alike, and a top-notch personal guard for wealthy and influential figures.
 Hiring her for any of these reasons is the easiest way to get to know her.

 Though she often tries to walk away and turn her back to cries for help, Anri is - unfortunately for herself - a good person deep down and thus never succeeds in trying to stay uninvolved.
 Despite her vigilante antics rarely ending well for herself, she'll step in and defend those who can't defend themselves time and time again, never so much as asking for a reward - though never refusing one that is offered freely, either.